-An easy, elegant dish for everyday or entertaining
+An easy, elegant dish for everyday meals or entertaining!

 Hosting a group of friends or family a whole lot easier when you’ve got a couple of sure-fire recipes up your sleeve.
 One of my favourites is melt-in-your mouth salmon wrapped in puff pastry – it’s one of the most impressive and delicious dishes you can serve for a party.
 Best of all, not only can you make the dill sauce ahead of time and reheat it later, you can also prepare the salmon parcels up to 12 hours before dinner then bake them just before serving.
 When your guests arrive, you’ll be relaxing on the couch with a cocktail, instead of rushing about in the kitchen.
 What could be better?
 As for wine pairing suggestions, a surprising (to me) match that turned out to be spectacular was the La Crema Russian River 2014 Pinot Noir, which was nice and dry yet also very full-bodied.
 It complemented the salmon and the slightly acidic dill sauce to perfection.